bgplab/bgplab/docs/ibgp/1-edge.md

 The following printout contains the BGP summary information on R1 after configuring the IBGP session.
 As you can see, the router tries to establish the IBGP session but fails.

+EBGP and IBGP neighbors on R1 (IBGP is not working) {.code-caption}
 ```
 r1#show ip bgp summary
 BGP summary information for VRF default